shreyanmitra/EasyMARL/README.md

 Single-file MARL implementations with sample, customizable, <u>discrete</u> grid world environments.
 Adapted from natashamjacques/multigrid.

+**NOTE: This project is in progress.
+Source code is not stable and unintended behavior might emerge while running.
+Please notify us of issues so that we can fix them**

 ## Currently Supported Algorithms
 (Help us by adding some!)